smartshark/smartshark.github.io/msr20_registered_report.md

 Email address with information relevant for the study, e.g., the current progress, or in case you meet the criteria for authorship and are invited to contribute to the manuscript.
 ```

+**Deviations from the Registration:**

+- The timeframe of the public labeling period is changed to May 18th-September 31st due to the move of MSR, ICSE, and the ongoing pandemic.